-Our hearts break for the victims of tragedies.
+Our hearts break for the victims of tragedies and other scary events in the news.
 As parents, we’d like to protect our children from tragedy, but it isn’t always possible.
 Even children not directly affected often hear about or are exposed to tragic events in some way.

 Helpful Articles with Advice on Talking with Children about Tragedy